How to Tackle Food Waste Using Food Demand Forecasting

 - Local competition – what other restaurants in the area are doing can affect your demand on a given day.

 Using all this data, demand forecasting software can give you incredibly accurate insights into how much you’re going to sell and when, down to the hour.
-It also gives you detail down to the sales category level on what you are going to sell.
+It also gives you detail down to the sales category level on what you are going to sell and the number of orders.
 This is invaluable in making purchasing and prep decisions which can make a huge difference in reducing food waste.
 Bonus -you can even keep track in real-time of how your predictions match up to reality.

 How to reduce food waste with demand forecasting

-The first step to reducing food waste is to measure it.
+The first step to reducing food waste, especially on a large scale, is to measure it.
 Not just the total amount, but at a more granular level, so you know exactly where the problem lies.
 You can do this by separating food waste into categories based on where in the system the waste is being generated.

 For example, you might have a waste bin for: